Perennial

 Plant in well-drained soil with part shade.
 Morning sun intensifies leaf colors.
 Divide every 3–4 years or when plants heave out of the soil.
 Refresh mulch annually to maintain crown depth.

-See heuchera (coral bells) in your own yard before you plant.
-Upload a photo to Arden and visualize complete garden designs featuring heuchera (coral bells) alongside companion plants.
+Upload a photo and Arden visualizes full garden designs featuring heuchera (coral bells) alongside companion plants.

 Frequently Asked Questions